Michael Madana Kama Rajan: Soundtrack

 The soundtrack was composed by Ilaiyaraaja.
-Vaali wrote the lyrics for all songs except "Kadha Kelu Kadha Kelu" and "Sundhari Neeyum Sundharan Njanum", which Panchu Arunachalam wrote.
-"Sundhari Neeyum Sundharan Njanum" was conceived out of Haasan's desire for a song like "Margazhi Thingal" (a verse from the devotional poem Thiruppavai) to feature in the film.
-K. J. Yesudas was supposed to sing the song, but due to his busy schedule Ilaiyaraaja insisted on Haasan singing it.
+Vaali wrote the lyrics for all songs except "Kadha Kelu Kadha Kelu" and "Per Vechalum", which Panchu Arunachalam wrote.
+"Sundhari Neeyum Sundharan Njanum" was conceived out of Haasan's desire for a song like "Margazhi Thingal" (a verse from the devotional poem Tiruppavai) to feature in the film.
+K. J. Yesudas was supposed to sing the song, but was not available.
+Haasan offered to record a dummy version and have his vocals replaced, but Ilaiyaraaja insisted on him singing the official version, rather than wait for Yesudas' availability.
 The Malayalam lyrics in the song were written by Poovachal Khader.
 The song is set in the Carnatic raga known as Kedaram.

-"Vechalum Vekkama Ponnalum" was inspired by the Thirukkural.
+"Per Vechalum Vekkama Ponnalum" was inspired by the Thirukkural.
 While writing the lyrics, Vaali made every syllable have a stress as instructed by Ilaiyaraaja.
-"Siva Rathiri" is set in Natabhairavi, and "Mathapoovu Oru Penna" is set in Malgunji, a Hindustani raga.
-The songs "Mathapoovu Oru Penna" and "Aadi Pattam Thedi" were not picturised.
+"Siva Rathiri" is set in Natabhairavi, and "Mathapoovu Oru Penna" is set in Pahadi.The songs "Mathapoovu Oru Penna" and "Aadi Pattam Thedi" were not picturised.
 For the Telugu-dubbed version Michael Madana Kamaraju, Rajasri wrote all the lyrics.
-"Vechalum Vekkama Ponnalum" was later recreated by Ilaiyaraaja's son Yuvan Shankar Raja for Dikkiloona (2021).
+"Per Vechalum Vekkama Ponnalum" was later remixed by Ilaiyaraaja's son Yuvan Shankar Raja for Dikkiloona (2021).
 "Rum Bum Bum Arambum" was recreated by Yuvan for Coffee with Kadhal (2022).
+"Sivaratri" was recreated in the film Mrs & Mr (2025).

 Release and reception

 Michael Madana Kama Rajan was released on 17 October 1990, Diwali day.
-Julie of Kalki liked Haasan's performance as Kameshwaran the most among the quadruplets, but criticised the climax for its length.
+Julie of Kalki lauded the comedy dialogues, felt Urvashi surpassed Khushbu and Rupini in terms of acting and liked Haasan's performance as Kameshwaran the most among the quadruplets, but criticised the climax for being unnecessarily prolonged.
 The film was commercially successful and ran for 175 days, thereby becoming a silver jubilee film.